 “I couldn’t say I didn’t like it could I?
 God, you just dont understand do you”?

 Next thing I heard was “just drive, get me home, now”.

-With that, the car screeched off into the distance.
-I do remember hearing the woman shout “and don’t think you’re putting on that shite you call music”.
+With that the car screeched off into the distance.
+I remember hearing the woman shout “and don’t think you’re putting on that shite you call music”.